IABTechLab/uid2docs/README.md

 ### UID2 Operator

 These organizations operate the API to generate and manage UID2s and UID2 tokens.
-Multiple operators comprise the UID2 infrastructure.
+Multiple operators comprise the UID2 System.
 Participants have the option to select an Operator or become Operators themselves.

 #### Functions